hipstersmoothie/sketchmine/packages/app-builder/README.md

 ### how to build

 For building the package [Rollup.js](https://rollupjs.org/guide/en) is used as a module bundler.
 The configuration can be found in the `rollup.config.js` and is orchestrated by the [yarn](https://yarnpkg.com/en/) package manager.
-The package bundle is in the **commonjs** format and meant to be consumed only be node.js applications.
+The package bundle is in the **commonjs** format and meant to be consumed only by node.js applications.

 The build can be started with the following two commands: